walaj/SeqLib/README.md

 Other C++ APIs
 ------------------------------
-There are overlaps between this project and the [BamTools][BT] project from Derek Barnett, the [Gamgee][gam] project from the Broad Institute, and the [SeqAn][seqan] library from Freie Universitat Berlin.
+There are overlaps between this project and [BamTools][BT] from Derek Barnett, [Gamgee][gam] from the Broad Institute, and [SeqAn][seqan] from Freie Universitat Berlin.
 These projects provide excellent and high quality APIs.
-SeqLib provides further performance and capabilites for certain classes of bioinformatics problems, without attempting to replace these projects.
+SeqLib provides further performance enhancement and new capabilites for certain classes of bioinformatics problems.

-SeqLib provides some overlapping functionality (eg BAM read/write) but in many cases with improved performance (~2x over BamTools).
+Some differences:
+1. SeqLib has ~2-4x faster read/write speed over BamTools and SeqAn, and lower memory footprint.
+2. SeqLib has support for CRAM file
-SeqLib further provides in memory access to BWA-MEM, a chromosome aware interval tree and range operations, and to read correction and sequence assembly with Fermi.
-BamTools has more support currently for network access and multi-BAM reading.
-SeqAn provides additional capablities not currently supported in SeqLib, including graph operations and a more expanded suite of multi-sequence alignment tools (e.g. banded Smith-Waterman).
-Gamgee provides similar functionality as a C++ interface to HTSlib, but does not incorportate BWA-MEM or Fermi.
+3. SeqLib provides in memory access to BWA-MEM, BLAT, a chromosome aware interval tree and range operations, and to read correction and sequence assembly with Fermi.
+BamTools has more support currently for network access.
-SeqLib is under active development, while Gamgee has been abandoned.
+4. SeqAn provide a substantial amount of additional capabilites not in SeqLib, including graph operations and a more expanded suite of multi-sequence alignments.
+5. BamTools has support for network access of BAMs.

 For your particular application, our hope is that SeqLib will provide a comprehensive and powerful envrionment to develop bioinformatics tools.
 Feature requests and comments are welcomed.